 The Rottweiler is also known as the Butchers dog, but don’t worry, he won’t butcher your livestock.
-He is named as such because he protected his master Butchers livestock and hard-earned money that he carried around his neck.
+He is named as such because he protected his master’s livestock and hard-earned money that he carried around his neck.
 He is thick and muscular, and he can pull heavily laden carts, amongst many other tasks.
-You can also rest assured that you won’t get any intruders with this guy around.
+You can also rest assured that you won’t get any intruders with this dog around.

 20. Fox Terrier

-The Fox Terrier comes in either short or wire coat, but they are both fantastic vermin hunters who can reach rats deep down in holes with their long muzzle.
+The Fox Terrier comes in either short or wire coats, but they are both fantastic vermin hunters who can reach rats deep down in holes with their long muzzle.
 He is always looking for jobs to do, holes to dig, and rats to catch.
-If you take this guy on, it can’t be for a one-off rat problem; this guy is a lifelong hard worker.
-He is also lots of fun too, for those times when you get a 10-minute break from farm work.
+If you take this breed in, it can’t be for a one-off rat problem; this dog is a lifelong hard worker.
+He is also lots of fun, too, for those times when you get a 10-minute break from farm work.

 21. Catahoula Leopard Dog